 As Co-President and Co-Founder of Sony Pictures Classics, which celebrated its 20th anniversary in 2012, Tom Bernard (with Michael Barker), has distributed (and quite often produced), some of the finest independent movies over the past 30 years.
 Previously he was an executive at United Artists (1980-1983) and went on to co-found Orion Classics (1983-1991) and Sony Pictures Classics.

-Over the span of his career, Bernard's films have received 140 Academy Award® nominations including several for Best Picture AMOUR; Woody Allen's most successful film of all time, MIDNIGHT IN PARIS; AN EDUCATION; CAPOTE for which Philip Seymour Hoffman won the Academy Award® for Best Actor; CROUCHING TIGER HIDDEN DRAGON, recognized as the highest grossing foreign film of all time in North America; and HOWARDS END.
-His companies' Academy Award® nominations resulted in 31 wins including five for Best Documentary Feature, most recently for SEARCHING FOR SUGARMAN, INSIDE JOB and FOG OF WAR, and 12 for Best Foreign Language Film which include BABETTE'S FEAST, ALL ABOUT MY MOTHER, THE LIVES OF OTHERS, A SEPARATION and AMOUR.
-Other notable award wins include 35 Independent Spirit Awards and 19 Golden Globe® Awards.
+Over the span of his career, Bernard's films have received 140 Academy Award® nominations including several for Best Picture: AMOUR; Woody Allen's most successful film of all time, MIDNIGHT IN PARIS; AN EDUCATION; CAPOTE for which Philip Seymour Hoffman won the Academy Award® for Best Actor; CROUCHING TIGER HIDDEN DRAGON, recognized as the highest grossing foreign film of all time in North America; and HOWARDS END.
+His companies' Academy Award® nominations resulted in 32 wins (most recently Cate Blanchett for Best Actress for BLUE JASMINE), including five for Best Documentary Feature, most recently for SEARCHING FOR SUGARMAN, INSIDE JOB and FOG OF WAR, and 12 for Best Foreign Language Film which include BABETTE'S FEAST, ALL ABOUT MY MOTHER, THE LIVES OF OTHERS, A SEPARATION and AMOUR.
+Other notable award wins include 36 Independent Spirit Awards and 19 Golden Globe® Awards.

-Over the years, Bernard has released features from American masters (RACHEL GETTING MARRIED, SWEET AND LOWDOWN) and new American filmmakers (TAKE SHELTER, POLLOCK, SLACKER, WELCOME TO THE DOLLHOUSE, FROZEN RIVER); cutting edge films (KUNG FU HUSTLE, MOON, ORLANDO, RUN LOLA RUN, THE RAID: REDEMPTION); animated features (THE TRIPLETS OF BELLVILLE, PERSEPOLIS, WALTZ WITH BASHIR); feature documentaries (DOGTOWN AND THE Z BOYS, CRUMB, WINGED MIGRATION, IT MIGHT GET LOUD) and foreign films (RAN, A PROPHET, WHITE RIBBON, TALK TO HER, CENTRAL STATION, WINGS OF DESIRE).
+Over the years, Bernard has released features from American masters (ONLY LOVERS LEFT ALIVE, RACHEL GETTING MARRIED, SWEET AND LOWDOWN) and new American filmmakers (TAKE SHELTER, POLLOCK, SLACKER, WELCOME TO THE DOLLHOUSE, FROZEN RIVER); cutting edge films (KUNG FU HUSTLE, MOON, ORLANDO, RUN LOLA RUN, THE RAID); animated features (THE TRIPLETS OF BELLVILLE, PERSEPOLIS, WALTZ WITH BASHIR); feature documentaries (DOGTOWN AND THE Z BOYS, CRUMB, WINGED MIGRATION, IT MIGHT GET LOUD, THE GATEKEEPERS, TIM'S VERMEER, THE ARMSTRONG LIE) and foreign films (RAN, A PROPHET, WHITE RIBBON, TALK TO HER, CENTRAL STATION, WINGS OF DESIRE).

 He and his colleagues have also restored and theatrically reissued some of the great films of the past including THE PASSENGER, THE GARDEN OF THE FINZI CONTINIS, MURMUR OF THE HEART, and the classic films by Indian master Satyajit Ray.